So it's another Supporters Trust?

 right to the accounts, to question the Directors and be treated with the respect that

 businesses generally accrue to their shareholders.
-We become active participants not
+We became active participants, not

 moaners and critics on the sidelines.
 If you become a LOFT member then you